 The following parameters control caching.
-They can be configured at the Solr process level by setting the respective system property or by editing the solrconfig.xml directly.
+They can be configured at the Solr process level by setting the respective Java system property or by editing solrconfig.xml directly.
+For more information on setting Java system properties, see Setting Java System Properties for Solr on page 100.